-A Grant from SEAI through the Better Energy Communities scheme has been awarded to Energy Communities Tipperary Co-operative to retrofit homes within Tipperary for 2018.
+A Grant from SEAI through the Better Energy Communities scheme has been awarded to Energy Communities Tipperary Co-operative to retrofit homes within Tipperary for 2019.
 Homeowners need to demonstrate the amount of Kwh/yr (energy) savings after their upgrade works have been carried out.
 To avail of this funding a B2 BER certification must be achieved at the end of the upgrade works – one measure items are not permitted as part of 2019 scheme.

 Grant measures that obtain an 80% Grant include:

 - Cavity Wall Insulation

 - Windows & Doors

 - Heating Controls upgrade

 - Heat pump (Air to Water)